Hotels near Suggs Field

 Which hotels near Suggs Field have laundry facilities?

-Which hotels near Suggs Field have a pool?
+Which hotels near Suggs Field have an outdoor pool?

 Which hotels near Suggs Field have suites or extra space?